der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroup.md

 ### Returns:
 |Type|Description|
 |-|-
-String|Entity type of this ad group, which is "AdGroup".
+String|Type of this entity: "AdGroup".

 ## <a name="getid"></a>getId
 Returns the ID of this ad group.